Nuevo León: Population

 The 2020 census determined that the population of Nuevo León was at 5,784,442, making it the seventh most populous state in the country.
 The state has experienced steady growth since the 1930s, with an average annual addition of 78,000 people from 1960 onwards.
-The most significant growth occurred between 2010 and 2020, during which approximately 1,100,000 people were added.
+The largest growth occurred between 2010 and 2020, during which approximately 1,100,000 people were added.
 96% percent of the total population occupies urban areas, significantly surpassing the national average of 79%, while only 4% live in rural areas.

 As of 2024, Nuevo León ranks first in the country by life expectancy, with a life expectancy of 77.7, surpassing the national average of 75.5.
 In 2019, the primary causes of death were heart disease, malignant tumors, and diabetes.

 Nuevo León's population density as of 2020 is 90 people per square kilometer, making it the fourteenth most dense state in Mexico.
 It is one of the sixteen states that surpass the country's average population density, which is 64 people per square kilometer.
 Much of the state's density is found in the Monterrey metropolitan area, where about 92% of the population resides, and where there is a population density of about 700 people per square kilometer.

 There are 1,655,256 housing units in the state, placing it sixth nationwide.
 About 48% of these units have two bedrooms, and more than 95% of the units have running water, sewage systems, and electric power.

 In 2020, Nuevo León had 49,500 foreign-born residents, with 46.8% from the United States, 12% from Venezuela, and 8.9% from Honduras.
 Between 2015 and 2020, 277,369 people immigrated to Nuevo León from other Mexican states, with 24% originating from Veracruz, 15% from Tamaulipas, 11% from San Luis Potosí, 6% from Coahuila, and 5% from the State of Mexico.
 In this same period, 91,433 emigrated from Nuevo León to other states, where 14% went to San Luis Potosí, 12% to Coahuila, 11% to Tamaulipas, 8% to Veracruz, and 6% to the State of Mexico.
 Additionally, 22,271 emigrated to another country, with 75% opting for the United States.
 The three most common motivations for migration in the state were family reunification, employment opportunities, and marriage.